kof/node-cjson/readme.md

 [![build status](https://secure.travis-ci.org/kof/node-cjson.png)](http://travis-ci.org/kof/node-cjson)
 ## CJSON (Commented Javascript Object Notation) is a comments enabled json config loader.

-JSON has a good spec, is implemented in every language, has easy to read syntax and is much more powerfull then ini files.
+JSON has a good spec, is implemented in every language, has easy to read syntax and is much more powerfull than ini files.

 JSON is perfect for writing config files, except of one problem - there is no comments, but sometimes config files get large and need to be commented.